-- 9 Persons or class of persons to whom the measures in this Part apply [s 45(d)] - (1) All persons in these emergency zones must comply with and implement the emergency measures specified in this Part: - (a) Varroa mite general emergency zone, - (b) Varroa mite eradication emergency zone, - (c) Varroa mite surveillance emergency zone, and - (d) Varroa mite notification emergency zone. - (2) If this Part specifies that another person or class of persons must comply with and implement an emergency measure, then the measure only applies to that person or class of person.
+9 Persons or class of persons to whom the measures in this Part apply [s 45(d)]

+- (1) All persons in these emergency zones must comply with and implement the emergency measures specified in this Part: - (a) Varroa mite general emergency zone, - (b) Varroa mite eradication emergency zone, and - (c) Varroa mite surveillance emergency zone. - (2) If this Part specifies that another person or class of persons must comply with and implement an emergency measure, then the measure only applies to that person or class of person.